dmshvetsov/dmitryshvetsov.com/content/booknotes/mastering-postgresql-in-application-development/index.md

 Constraints `unique`, `primary key`, `exclude using` use indexes to do their job.
 PostgreSQL creates indexes for the constraints automaticaly to behave correctly.

-> As writing the SQL queries is the job of a developer, then coming up with the right indexing strategy for an application is also the job of the developer.
+> "As writing the SQL queries is the job of a developer, then coming up with the right indexing strategy for an application is also the job of the developer."

 MVCC – multiversion concurrency control; each SQL statement sees a snapshot of data at it was some point of time in the past